 Notwithstanding the court rulings, SCAQMD staff recognizes that the Lead Agencies that approve CEQA documents retain the authority to include any additional information they deem relevant to assessing and mitigating the environmental impacts of a project.
-Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within close proximity of freeways, SCAQMD staff recommends that, prior to approving the Proposed Project, the Lead Agency consider the impacts of air pollutants on people who will live at the Proposed Project and include strategies to reduce the health impacts, where necessary.
+Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within close proximity of freeways or other sources of air pollution, SCAQMD staff recommends that, prior to approving the project, Lead Agencies consider the impacts of air pollutants on people who will live in a new project and provide mitigation where necessary.

-When specific development is reasonably foreseeable as result of the goals, policies, and guidelines in the Proposed Project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in a CEQA document.
-Based on a review of Figure 1, Project Location, in the NOP, SCAQMD staff found that the Proposed Project is located in proximity to the Interstate 5 (I-5) Freeway.
-Because of the close proximity to the existing freeway, residents at the Proposed Project would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
-Diesel particulate matter emitted from diesel powered engines (such as trucks) has been classified by the state as a toxic air contaminant and a carcinogen.
+When specific development is reasonably foreseeable as result of the goals, policies, and guidelines in the Proposed Project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in the CEQA document.
+Based on a review of the Project Vicinity Map in the Notice of Preparation, SCAQMD staff found that the Proposed Project will be located in a close proximity to a rail line.
+Because of this close proximity, residents at the Proposed Project would be exposed to toxic air emissions.
+SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA)3 to disclose the potential health risks to the residents from the emissions coming from locomotives using the rail line4.